 Now here's a word of advice for anyone (especially preachers) who wants to verbally communicate something of substance or importance to an audience.
 The rule is, use “I” if it is the subject and “me” if it is the object of a preposition.
 Never use "I" after a preposition.
 Never, NEVER, NEVER say “I” when the WORD IS “ME!”

 Why does it matter?
-Let me illustrate.
-We have all observed children’s choir performances in church.
-Regardless how sincere they want to be in directing our attention to God in their singing, all it takes is one little “nose picker” in the front row to distract the entire audience.
-At that point, it doesn’t matter how much they practiced or how well they do, suddenly all attention is diverted from the object of our worship to the object in the kid’s nose.
+Let me use a real-life illustration.
+We have all, at one time or another, attended a children's musical presentation in a church.
+And I remember the night this really happened.
+The children and their director were sincere and hopeful that the audience's attention might be directed to God in their singing.
+All it took was one little “nose picker” in the front row to distract the entire audience.
+At that point, it didn’t matter how much they had practiced or how well they did, suddenly all attention was diverted from the object of our worship to the object in the kid’s nose.

 I am serious about this.
-You have something to say and you want your audience to hear it.
+You have something to say and, I believe, you really want your audience to hear it.
 Do you think your presentation is necessary?
 Is it relevant?
 Is it important?
 Do you want the people to pay attention to the substance of your message?
-Of course you do.
+Of course, you do.
 So then why would you interject something so irritating and distracting to the ears of your hearers that they would miss your point?

-Preachers do this all the time.
+And preachers, you do this all the time.
 You spend a lot of time reading, studying, praying, and preparing for your message to the people.
-You recognize that you have a personal responsibility as the oracle of God, to speak His words after Him.
+You recognize that, as the oracle of God, you have a personal responsibility to speak His Words after Him.
 You believe that your message, if it is truly scriptural, is the message that God wants to use in the hearts and minds of His people.
 You understand the importance of minimizing yourself and directing everyone’s full attention to the magnification and glory and praise of God.
 And then, suddenly, you distract their attention away from Him and His Word with one little irritating grammatical faux pas.

 You will be passionately waxing eloquent on the merits of a loving God or the work of Christ in salvation.
 We will be listening intently.
 The Spirit of God is penetrating hearts and minds.
 And then you will personalize it with something like, “…this is what God requires of you and I,” or “…He did it all for you and I.”

-At that point you have lost me and everyone else who cringes at your colloquial slaughtering of the language.
-Whatever you were saying is not reaching my mind because I have been suddenly distracted by your figurative “nose picking.”
+At that point, you have lost me and everyone else who cringes at your colloquial slaughtering of the language.
+Whatever you were trying to communicate is not reaching my mind because I have been suddenly distracted by your figurative “nose picking.”

 P.S.
 If you are irritated or offended by this article, please forgive I.